Uniqode now supports webhook integrations to send real-time data to another application when a specific event occurs. View current supported events

 Verifying a webhook signature

-When we send a webhook request, we include two custom headers:
+When we send a webhook request, we include the following signature as the custom header:

 X-Uniqode-Webhook-Signature